Fall

 Program Features

-Participate in Xavier Theatre's eight-show season and even land leading roles as a first year student.
-Plus, build a professional website to launch your career.
+Participate in Xavier Theatre’s five to seven-show season and even land leading roles as a first-year student.
+Plus, work with some of the best artists in the industry.

 Customize your theatre education with diverse courses in acting, theatre technology, stagecraft, directing, playwriting and design to build the career you want.